bayesimpact/encompass/explorer/blog-pt1.md

 <a name="footnote-alaska">3</a>: And Alaska.

-<a name="footnote-centroids-near-roads">3</a>: Note that there's no guarantee that the population-weighted centroids is on or near the road network, posing further problems for applications using travel time as a key metric.
+<a name="footnote-centroids-near-roads">3</a>: Note that there's no guarantee that the population-weighted centroids are on or near the road network, posing further problems for applications using travel time as a metric.

 <a name="footnote-gridded-population-of-the-world">3</a>: Both based on CIESIN's [Gridded Population of the World dataset](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4).